|

 Two pairs of biramous uropods flank the central telson.

-Body color is varied but is generally a gray or tan base color mottled with shades of green, red, brown, purple, or black.
+The body color is varied but generally a gray or tan base color mottled with shades of green, red, brown, purple, or black.

-The second and sixth segments of the abdomen have large yellow or white ocillas, with smaller ocillas scattered dorsolateral along the abdomen.
+The second and sixth segments of the abdomen have large yellow or white ocillaria, with smaller ocillaria scattered dorsolaterally along the abdomen.
 Legs are striped longitudinally in a dull blue color.
 Dactyls of the walking legs are setose.
 Pleopods are bright orange and black.

 The endopodites in female pleopods are well-developed and hook-like, bearing many setae.
-In juveniles, antennae and pereiopods are banded with white; and a broad white stripe runs the length of the dorsal midline across both the carapace and abdomen.
+In juveniles, the antennae and pereiopods are banded white, and a broad white stripe runs the length of the dorsal midline across both the carapace and abdomen.

 |